Elvis Presley’s Graceland in Memphis TN.

 For fans of Elvis, Graceland has become a destination, featuring tours inside Elvis’ Graceland Mansion and unique lodging at The Guest House at Graceland, also located on the Graceland campus.

-That’s why Graceland – his personal estate in Memphis – endures year after year with a vibrant energy that’s fueled by the thousands of fans and families who come to visit from around the world.
+That’s why Graceland – his personal estate in Memphis – endures year after year with a vibrant energy that’s fueled by the hundreds of thousands of fans and families who come to visit from around the world each year.

 While the original house still stands in all its preserved glory, the property has expanded throughout the years to include activities that go beyond the King of Rock ‘n’ Roll’s repertoire.
 Sure, you can still peek at his personal kitchen and the famous Jungle Room at Graceland Mansion, but you can also explore Elvis’ passions, life and career through more than 10 exhibits and attractions at Elvis Presley’s Memphis.
 Call it a day with a dip in the pool at The Guest House at Graceland.